thynnmas/slenderer/README.md

 Slenderer is a tiny 2D rendering library written in C. The goal is to have as small a dependancy-list as possible.
 At time of writing, that list is:

 * GLFW 3
+* glew
 * Portaudio
 * The header-only libraries included in the dependancies-folder.

 See the Dependancies section below for more on these.

 # Warning
-While this is released at this point, it is not stable, tested or advised for people who aren't either me or very adventurous.
-It has been released in time for Ludum Dare and will be a companion-work for whatever game I make there, so it is likely to have a lot its faults fixed over the weekend.
-If anyone wants to try using it in this time, let me know (@thynnmas on twitter/#ludumdare for the weekend) and I'll try to help out as much as I can.
+While this is released at this point, and has been used for the extension of the Ludum Dare 30 weekend, it is still not too stable.
+If you want to try it out, find me (f.ex. on twitter: @thynnmas) and let me know and I might be able to help you out with issues (or not, depending on time constraints elsewhere).

 # Renderer